anibalsande/Group5-UDC-Seneca/README.md

 ## Overview

 The LRM App creates, visualizes, and makes predictions from simple and multiple linear regression models.
-It provides a graphical interface that allows users to easily interact with the models, using data from various sources, including CSV files, Excel files, and SQLite databases.
+It provides a graphical interface that allows users to easily interact with the models using data from various sources, including CSV files, Excel files, and SQLite databases.

 ## Table of Contents
 1. [Introduction](#introduction)